ReDI-School/intro-java/lesson1/exercises/exercise2.md

 ---
 title: "Exercise 2: Your first code changes in a Java Program"
-parent: Ingredients of a Java Program
+parent: First Steps with Java
 nav_order: 3
 ---
 # Exercise 2: Your first code changes in a Java Program